thomlake/streamingplot/README.md

 - [x] Add legend functionality
 - [x] Add support for color specification
 - [x] Add support for creating animations
-- [&nbsp;&nbsp;] There is already a `streamplot` command in matplotlib, maybe a renaming is needed
+- [&nbsp;&nbsp;] There is already a `streamingplot` command in matplotlib, maybe a renaming is needed

 About
 -----
-streamplot is just a proof of concept.
+streamingplot is just a proof of concept.
 It works for my own purposes but YMMV.
 It would be easy to inherit from the `StreamPlotter` class and add needed functionality.

-streamplot is free software licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
+streamingplot is free software licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

 | author | email |
 |:--:| :--: |